bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Elite Features
 **Multiattack.** The zombie elite makes two slam attacks.

-**Pack Tactics.** The zombie elite has advantage on an attack roll against a creature if at least one minion is within 1 square of the creature and the minion isn’t incapacitated.

 **⇧ Stats.** A zombie elite uses the following upgraded ability scores:

 |STR|DEX|CON|INT|WIS|CHA|